Jonathan2251/lbt/_sources/lld.rst.txt

    :local:
    :depth: 4

-LLD changes quickly and the figures of this chapter is not up to date.
-Like llvm, lld linker include a couple of target in ELF format handling.
+LLD changes frequently, and the figures in this chapter are not up to date.
+Like LLVM, the LLD linker includes support for multiple targets in ELF format.

-The term Cpu0 backend used in this chapter can refer to the ELF format handling for Cpu0 target machine under lld, llvm compiler backend, or both.
-But supposing readers will easy knowing what it refer to.
+The term "Cpu0 backend" used in this chapter can refer to ELF format handling for the Cpu0 target under LLD, the LLVM compiler backend, or both.
+It is assumed that readers will understand the intended meaning from the context.

 .. _lld-f-workflow:
 .. figure:: ../Fig/about/mywork_1.png